 Bridge Programs and Massive Open Online Course (MOOC) Options

-Although admission into a master’s degree in data science requires the completion of specific undergraduate courses, many institutions allow students that not possess all of the necessary coursework requirements to complete them as bridge courses upon admission into the program, thereby satisfying any educational gaps left by your undergraduate program.
+Although admission into a master’s degree in data science requires the completion of specific undergraduate courses, many institutions allow students that do not possess all of the necessary coursework requirements to complete them as bridge courses upon admission into the program, thereby closing any educational gaps left by your undergraduate program.
 These are generally conventional college courses offered at the undergraduate level specifically designed to satisfy grad program entry requirements.

 Another option for students that do not meet the educational requirements for admission into a master’s degree in data science is massive open online courses (MOOCs).
 MOOCs are offered by both universities and private providers as an entirely online version of traditional college coursework.
-Students can take all necessary prerequisite courses through MOOCs before applying to a master’s degree program in data science, thereby accelerating the process of entering the graduate program.
+Students can take all necessary prerequisite courses through MOOCs before even applying to a master’s program in data science, skipping the bridge courses and accelerating the entry process.
 MOOCs offer readily available courses and flexible scheduling options.

 Relevant Personal and Work Experience

 Although the completion of specific undergraduate coursework remains an important requirement for admission into a master’s degree in data science, relevant work and/or personal experience also play an important role.
-For example, colleges and universities may require candidates to possess experience in areas such as:
+For example, colleges and universities may require candidates to have experience in areas like:

 - Data mining